Smufrik/Hekili/README.md

 Its **key feature** is the display of multiple upcoming sequential actions, allowing you to plan ahead instead of reacting to a single, constantly changing icon.
 This approach reduces tunnel vision and helps you stay focused on the encounter itself.

-These recommendations are provided using **Action Priority List (APL) logic** inherited from [SimulationCraft](https://www.simulationcraft.org) and [RaidBots](https://www.raidbots.com/simbot).
+These recommendations are provided using **Action Priority List (APL) logic** inherited from [**SimulationCraft**](https://www.simulationcraft.org) and [**RaidBots**](https://www.raidbots.com/simbot).
 This integration helps ensure consistency between your in-game decisions and the tools you already use to optimize talents, gear, and stats.
 APLs are **frequently updated** to reflect changes in class balance, mechanics, and theorycrafting.

-Hekili can help:
+**Hekili** can help:
-- Increase your **damage output**
+- Increase your damage output
 - Learn and master new specializations
 - Improve consistency and compare your decisions against theorycrafted simulations

 ## 🔧 How Does It Work?

-Hekili uses your current character state — including cooldowns, resources, buffs/debuffs, and enemies nearby — to **simulate several spells into the future** using your spec’s APL logic.
+**Hekili** uses your current character state — including cooldowns, resources, buffs/debuffs, and enemies nearby — to **simulate several spells into the future** using your spec’s APL logic.
 It assumes you follow its recommendations in sequence.

 If you cast something else, the addon **immediately re-evaluates** your game state and updates its suggestions in real time.